-If you are entering Carleton with a high school average of 80% or higher, you will automatically be considered for 1 of our entrance scholarships.
-An application will only be required if you wish to be considered for one of our 24 prestige entrance scholarships.
+If you are entering Carleton with a high school average of 80% or higher, you will automatically be considered for one of our entrance scholarships.
+An application will be required only if you wish to be considered for one of our 24 prestige entrance scholarships.

-All entrance and prestige scholarships are renewable with an “A‑” standing and may be renewed over the first 4 years of undergraduate study.
+All entrance and prestige scholarships are renewable with an “A-” average and may be renewed over the first 4 years of undergraduate study.

-3,606 residence spaces are available, 77% of which are reserved for first‑year students.
-The majority of rooms for students in first‑year studies are double, traditional-style, located on all-gender floors.
+3,606 residence spaces are available, 77% of which are reserved for first-year students.
+The majority of these rooms are double, traditional-style and located on all-gender floors.